-OMB Cost Principles require that equipment purchases over \$5,000 per item of federal funds by any non-federal entity must receive specific approval by the awarding agency.
-To gain approval for a purchase over \$5,000, the AAA must write to the OAS Contract Administrator formally requesting authorization.
+Federal Cost Principles and the Older Americans Act requires that equipment purchases over \$5,000 per item of federal funds by any non-federal entity must receive specific approval by the awarding agency.
+To gain approval for a purchase over \$5,000, the AAA must write to the DARS Contract Administrator formally requesting authorization.
 This requirement extends to equipment purchased by subcontractors/service providers.